boynux/daastani/README.md

 ## Terminology

-Daastani means: Related to a story.
+in Persian *Daastani* means: Related to a story.
 Or Something that's worth to be told as a story!